HoverBaum/cl-next-blog/README.md

 Mobil
 - search navigation, I want to go back
 - align buttons on home centeral for mobile
+- Reduce heading for preview on all posts to not break mobile view

 - Run Lighthouse and work on score